 A simple sales negotiation tactic

 As a key account manager, you not only need to keep your clients, you need to keep them profitable.
 To do that, you need sales negotiation skills to convince them to buy more and, when the time comes, to renew.
-Here's a simple negotiation tactic that will help.
+Here's a simple negotiation tactic that will help: make the first offer.

 Too often, key account managers retreat from sales-focused conversations because it feels manipulative.
 Like trying to force clients to buy something they don't need.